robertzuniga/liri-node-app/README.md

 -
    * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-     * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
+     * It runs `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.

      * The text in random.txt